Weight loss. It’s complicated, challenging, rewarding, and essential to our mental and physical health.

 Able is an especially helpful tool for staying on top of your progress.
 Simply sign up, record your goals, and start feeling like a happier and healthier you.

 As we mentioned before, you can always go the traditional route of recording your total decrease in weight every time you step on the scale.
-While we highly recommend and encourage attempting to calculate the percentage of weight you have lost, there’s nothing wrong with trying to simplify the process.
+While we highly recommend and encourage you to attempt to calculate the percentage of weight you have lost, there’s nothing wrong with trying to simplify the process.

 Able can help you with either method you end up picking while encouraging you to be your best self.
 There is no one correct way to make your goals, create a plan, and stick with it.
 Anyone can use Able to get started on their journeys with weight loss, muscle gain, or diet.